 We start explaining and talking on this in -

 Even if lecturers, professors don't know how these solutions were obtained and What is the HSP-VAT at all.
-Nevertheless to be honest with students they need to tell to students that this is it.
+Nevertheless, to be honest with students they need to tell to students that this is it.
 This kind of knowledge and solutions exist and this knowledge should be taught to students if Universities (or any other educational Institution) adhere to their policies of "state of the art" education.

-We can estimate some of educational Institutions, Universities and give a researched summary on their abilities to teach or even to simply concern the subjects of Scaling, Multiscaling, etc. etc. content and advancements.
+We can estimate some of educational Institutions, Universities and give a researched summary on their abilities to teach or even to simply concern the subjects of Scaling, Multiscaling, etc. etc. physics' content and advancements.

 We paid extraordinary attention to lecturing in our courses on the few scaled problems that were solved even exactly some years ago, actually from 94-95.
 These two scale connected solutions, the solutions that explain hidden in textbooks incorrectness's and inconsistencies - are supposed to overturn the many physical disciplines lecture courses.
 The main features of these solutions and consequences are known since 1994-95.
 Through the years I also disseminated them to many professionals lecturing in the universities, and particularly in fields demanding already for many years the usage of words - "local," "nonlocal," "heterogeneous," "multiscale," "averaged," "two scale," etc.